 Mucus and saliva are two of the body’s very best natural barriers against infection but both perform badly when you’re dehydrated, so plenty of water during heavy exercise is key, even more so afterwards when your immune system could be at its lowest.

-Keep these core nutritional principles in place and you’ll be in the strongest possible position to kick PEIS into touch.
+Keep these three three in place and you’ll be in the strongest possible position to kick PEIS into touch.